CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 How many lines of code does it take to set up a k3s instance?

 note: We use k3s!
-Kubernetes is a highly declarative platform for managing and orchestrating containerized applications across a cluster of machines. k3s is a lightweight, easy-to-install variant of Kubernetes designed for simplicity and resource efficiency.
+Kubernetes is a highly configurable platform for managing and orchestrating containerized applications across a cluster of machines. k3s is a lightweight, easy-to-install variant of Kubernetes designed for simplicity and resource efficiency.
 Which makes this a good fit for this kind of build.
 Husk spm!!!

 ---